ankitsharma9122/js-complete-guide/src/security/CSRFAttack.md

 Note :

-1. credentials: "include" it will include session from cookies
+1. credentials: "include" it will include session from cookies from browser.

 2. ```res.cookie("session", sessionToken, { httpOnly: true, secure: true, sameSite: "Strict" });``` here httpOnly means you can't access through ```document.cookies``` , it have to be a http request .